GauvainD/GRAFT/experiments/results/README.md

 Each row is one entry of the `BUILDERS` dispatch table in `make_all_plots.py` (`<name>` is the CLI argument, output file is `plots/<name>.pdf`).
-The "Paper figure" column cross-references `included_pdfs.md`, which traces every `\includegraphics` in the paper's `main.tex` back to its generating script.
+The "Paper figure" column gives the corresponding file in the paper's `figures/` directory and the label/caption it appears under.

 | `<name>` | Output file | Contents | Paper figure |
 |---|---|---|---|